jwgrenning/fff/README.md

     // test.c(pp)
     #include "display.fff.h"  /* creates function declarations */
-	#define GENERATE_FAKES
+	#define FFF_GENERATE_FAKE_DEFINES
     #include "display.fff.h"  /* creates function definition */

 	//fff_globals.c, you can name this whatever you want
     #include "fff.h"
-    DEFINE_FFF_GLOBALS;
+    FFF_DEFINE_GLOBALS

-###The Visual Studio way
+###Define a fake function for Visual Studio

 Visual Studio handles variadic macros differently than gcc.
-So, don't use them until some nice person figures it out and give a pull request.
 Basically, you have to specify the number of arguments by choosing the right DECLARE and DEFINE macro.

     //display.fff.h
     #include "display.h"
     #include "fff.h"
-    DECLARE_VOID_FUNC0(DISPLAY_init);
+    DECLARE_FAKE_VOID_FUNC0(DISPLAY_init);

     // test.c(pp)
     #include "display.fff.h"
-    DEFINE_VOID_FUNC0(DISPLAY_init);
+    DEFINE_FAKE_VOID_FUNC0(DISPLAY_init);

     //fff_globals.c, you can name this whatever you want
     #include "fff.h"
-    DEFINE_FFF_GLOBALS
+    FFF_DEFINE_GLOBALS

 * Note to Visual Studio users - Realize the variadic examples in the rest of this document have to be implemented as separate invocations of DECLARE and DEFINE macros.
+If you only need to use the fake in a single test file, you can put both the DECLARE and DEFINE in the test file.
+Only the the creation of the fakes differ between gcc and Visual Studio.
+If you happen to use VS regularly and know how to make variadic macros work, please contribute that.

-### Now, on with the compiler independent example
+### Now, on with examples done with gcc

+* note these tests are written in googletest and gcc.

 And the unit test might look something like this: